Using C++

 and__END_C

 .
-This tells to C++ compiler not to use name mangling with C Functions.
+This tells the C++ compiler not to use name mangling with C functions.

-and will give a compiler error when including C++ headers.
-It is necessary to define a C wrapper over C++ code.
+keyword and will give a compile error when including C++ headers.
+It is necessary to define an interface in C over C++ code.

 1 2 3 4 5 6 7 8 9 |